tbrowder/Mi6-Helper/README.md

   * new

-    Create a new module using **mi6** and the change some of the contents to satisfy the 'docs' option and, optionally, substitute 'blah...' with the user's short description.
+    Create a new module using **mi6** and then change some of the contents to satisfy the 'docs' option and, optionally, substitute 'blah...' with the user's short description.

 Modified files
 --------------